ganglix/professional-academic-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Durability of Cement-based Materials and Concrete Structures
+  - Durability of Concrete Structures
-  - Numerical Simulation of Corrosion and Species Transport
+  - Corrosion and Species Transport in Porous Medium
-  - Engineering Software Development
+  - Engineering Software
-  - Non-destructive testing methods
+  - Non-destructive Testing

 # Education to show in About widget
 education:
   courses:
-    - course: Ph.D. in Civil Engineering
+    - course: Ph.D.
+Civil Engineering
       institution: University of Saskatchewan
       year: 2023
-    - course: M.Sc. in Civil Engineering
+    - course: M.Sc.
+Civil Engineering
       institution: University of Saskatchewan
       year: 2014
     - course: B.Eng.
 Material Science and Engineering